Energy-Efficient Precoding and Feeder-Link-Beam Matching Design for Bent-Pipe SATCOM Systems: Conclusion

 \section{Conclusion}

 This paper presented a joint optimization framework for energy-efficient precoding and FL-beam matching design in multi-GW, multi-beam bent-pipe SATCOM systems which aims to maximize the SWEE.
 The technical designs were formulated as a non-convex sparsity problem.
-Two iterative efficient designs have been proposed to tackle these challenges by employing Dinkelbach's method and the compress-sensing approach.
-The simulation results showcased the effectiveness and superiority of the proposed JPFBM and JPAF frameworks over another benchmark method.
+Two iterative efficient designs have been proposed to tackle these challenges by employing Dinkelbach and CS approach.
+The simulation results showcased the effectiveness and superiority of the proposed JPFBM and JPAF frameworks over another benchmark.